-Kidscape first met Patsy after she attended a ZAP workshop for bullied children and since then she has been a dedicated supporter of our work.
+Kidscape first met Patsy after she attended a ZAP workshop and since then she has been a dedicated supporter of our work.

 Patsy had experienced bullying for more than eight years but despite these challenges she was eager to help other young people.
 She has organised numerous fundraisers with two highlights - a skydive that marked her 16th birthday and a Superhero run for her 17th birthday.

 In a short period of time Pasty’s confidence has soared.
 She has found her voice and strength, despite others trying to take that away.
 Her dedication to supporting others led her to be presented with a British Citizen Award in 2016 for her services to volunteering and charitable giving.
 At her young age, we think Patsy is a great inspiration and testament to the incredible things young people are capable of.

 So far Patsy has raised an impressive £3058.50 for Kidscape and she still intends to do more.
 Here she talks to Kidscape about her inspiring journey and her exciting plans for the future.